 Required Tools for Automotive Technology Students

 We do not sell or endorse any particular brand of tool here at SUNY Canton.
 Our advice to students is to purchase the best tools they can afford to buy.
-It has been our experience that the cheaper tools, both in price and /or quality will end up being much more expensive in the long run.
+It has been our experience that the cheaper tools, both in price and/or quality will end up being much more expensive in the long run due to frequent replacement.

 The following e-mail link will allow you to take advantage of special student pricing on our required tool package offered by Snap-On Tools.